Bain Capital: Since 2008

-In March 2015, Bain Capital Private Equity agreed to buy Blue Coat Systems for roughly $2.4 billion.
+In March 2015, Bain Capital agreed to buy Blue Coat Systems for roughly $2.4 billion.
 In 2016, the firm named Jonathan Lavine and John Connaughton as co-managing partners, and also named Steven Pagliuca and Joshua Bekenstein as co-chairman.
-In March 2017, Bain Capital Private Equity agreed to acquire industrial cleaning company Diversey for $3.2 billion.
+In March 2017, Bain Capital agreed to acquire industrial cleaning company Diversey for $3.2 billion.
 Later that year, Bain partnered with Cinven to take German company Stada Arzneimittel private.

 In February 2018, Bain Capital Private Equity agreed to acquire Dutch stroller brand Bugaboo International.
-In March 2018, Bain Capital Private Equity purchased a 20% stake in Tower Ltd from Australian financial conglomerate Suncorp.
-In January 2019, Bain Capital Private Equity purchased a majority stake in technology consultancy Brillio.
+In March 2018, Bain Capital purchased a 20% stake in Tower Ltd from Australian financial conglomerate Suncorp.
+In January 2019, Bain Capital purchased a majority stake in technology consultancy Brillio.

+In October 2018, Bain Capital Private Equity and Bain Capital Life Sciences committed $350 million to a new biopharmaceutical company Cerevel Therapeutics.
+However, only $250 million of the committed amount was drawn.
+A deal was announced in December 2023 to sell the firm to AbbVie for $8.7 billion which put Bain's 36.5% stake in Cerevel to about $2.7 billion giving a tenfold return on investment.

-In June 2020, Bain Capital Private Equity purchased Virgin Australia.
+In June 2020, Bain Capital purchased Virgin Australia.
 In October 2020, it was reported that the company was negotiating a takeover of UK-based insurance company Liverpool Victoria (LV=).
 The potential deal could have a value of over £530 million, an amount set to provide a windfall payout to LV='s customers.

 In November 2021, the company invested $200 million into Mixpanel.
 Bain Capital invested in health insurance brokerage firm Enhance Health.
-On November 5, 2021, it was reported that Bain Capital planned to list Brillio on the NASDAQ, with an IPO that included a debt of $3 billion or more.
+On November 5, 2021, it was reported that Bain Capital planned to list Brillio on the NASDAQ, with an IPO of valuation $3 billion or more, including debt.
 Bain Capital also invested $200 million into When I Work, a scheduling platform created by Drive Capital.

+In August 2023, Bain Capital took private Chindata Group Holdings, a data center company based in Beijing, in a deal valued at approximately $3.2 billion.

+In December 2023, Infroneer Holdings, a Japanese civil engineering group, had disclosed its intent to acquire Japan Wind Development from Bain Capital for an estimated $1.4 billion.

+In April 2024, the firm and 11North Partners announced the formation of a partnership for the acquisition and operation of open-air retail centres throughout the US and Canada.

+In June 2024, TechCrunch reported Bain Capital was acquiring, and taking private, cloud-based education software vendor PowerSchool, which helps more than 3000 educational institutions "manage operations such as enrollment, grades, attendance and communications with parents and students."
+On October 1, 2024, Bain announced it had completed the purchase and conversion.

+On 14 April 2025, it was announced that Bain Capital had agreed a deal to sell British insurer Esure to Belgian insurer Ageas for €1.510bn.